Coding

 • Turn on your spellChecker.

-• In VS code, can check all words spelling, included camel case and snake case.
+• In VS code, code spell checked can check all words spelling, included camel case and snake case.

 • Read again after typing.